-Qigong theories address the Three Treasures of Qigong which are Jing (essence), Qi (energy), and Shen (spirit).
+In the practice of Chinese Medicine, Qigong address the Three Treasures.
+These treasures are Jing (essence), Qi (energy), and Shen (spirit).

 Apart from improving health, Qigong exercise can increase the strength of Qi in the body.
 It improves the circulation of blood throughout the body and enables the body to use more oxygen.
 The exercises are effective for improving and can the level of emotional energy.
 Qigong enhances the constructive emotions such as courage, patience and will-power, while dissipating destructive emotions such as anger, anxiety, worry and fear.
 If you’re looking for a way to improve your Qi, you can start practicing today.

 When practiced daily, Qigong is a great way to improve one’s health.
 The gentle, rhythmic movements help keep your body limber and energized.
-The practice of qigong can also improve your immunity and help you recover from illness.
+As you practice qigong for longevity, it will also improve your immunity and help you recover from illness.
 While Qigong is a form of complementary medicine, it should not be taken as a substitute for medical treatment.
 You should seek medical care to get the most from your daily practices.

 The benefits of a Qigong practice are multi-faceted.
-The practice of qigong helps re balance the body, increase energy, and strengthen the immune system.
+Practicing of qigong helps re-balance the body, increase energy, and strengthen the immune system.
 It can also be complementary in treating illnesses, such as high blood pressure, depression, anxiety and arthritis.
 It also helps cleanse the internal organs, while providing fresh air and energy.
 Qigong is an ideal way to increase longevity.
 You can take up a beginner’s class and continue your practice every day.
 I have many 5 minute Qigong exercises on my YouTube channel that are free to use.
 Here is a good one to start with: Qigong Basics